yguy08/SpecDb/src/main/resources/design/Design.md

 1. Trader launches app
 2. System retrieves latest prices from exchange api
 3. System performs the neccessary entry filtering
-4. System calculates entry parameters
+4. System calculates entry position sizing
 5. System adds entries to the database
 6. System retrieves the latest entries from the database
 7. System displays the latest entries to the trader